Danny0408/DNKMemerHack/README.md

 - Type `Python DNKMemHack.py`.

 ## Step 5:
--Quickly mainscreen discord preferably in a private server so `Pls search` works properly then bam thats it its working
+- Quickly mainscreen discord preferably in a private server so `Pls search` works properly then bam thats it its working

 ## Extras
--DNKMemHack1 contains Pls search , Pls beg , and Pls dep (default stuff everyone can do from beggining) -DNKMemHack2 contians Pls search , Pls beg , and Pls dep , Pls fish , Pls hunt and Pls Dig
+- DNKMemHack1 contains Pls search , Pls beg , and Pls dep (default stuff everyone can do from beggining)
+- DNKMemHack2 contians Pls search , Pls beg , and Pls dep , Pls fish , Pls hunt and Pls Dig